 Sometimes the distinction may not matter: You may simply want to link to a video or exercise in your course, and an item may allow that without allowing all 5 R's of a true OER.

 Always pay attention to the licensing of the specific material you want to use to determine whether your desired use is permitted.

 One of the leading educators in the OER movement sets out the rationale for open education.
 (TEDxNYED, Mar.
 2010)

-This bill would increase transparency about textbook costs (including the adoption of no-cost textbooks) and allow students to make more informed course selections based on this information.
+This legislation increases transparency about textbook costs (including the adoption of no-cost textbooks) and allows students to make more informed course selections based on this information.

-This bill would amend the Education Code to require, among other things:
+This bill amends the Education Code to require, among other things: